School District of Cadott: Schools

-District Mission Statement
+Mission statement

 It is the mission of the Cadott Community School District to challenge each and every student to reach his or her full potential.

-Curriculum and Classes
+Curriculum and classes

 Cadott takes part in the SAGE program, meaning that in grades K through 3 there are no more than 18 students per classroom.
 In the Junior High students are introduced to exploring curriculum more with classes in fields such as agriculture/natural resources, business and information technology, family and consumer education, and technology education.

 History

 The district dates back to 1875, when the Town of Sigel first organized a school district, though a one-room school has been built in 1868.
 Ground was broken on Cadott High School in 1882; its doors opened on January 16, 1884 and its first class graduated in 1887.
 New high school buildings were built in 1916 and 1960.
 Though elementary classes had been taught at the high school since 1886, Cadott Elementary School was first built in 1954 and was replaced by a new building in 1978.

 In 1974, a 160 acre school forest was donated in the Town of Anson.
 Donations to the district have allowed it to construct a building, develop trails and build an access through the property.